 I use and love cadmium pigments but if you have any concerns, you can find hues and close alternatives from most brands.
 And though it should go without saying, if you do use cadmium paints please don’t ingest them in any way!

-What paints do you use?
+What watercolour paints do I use?

 I use professional grade watercolour paints by Winsor & Newton.
 Note that I am not an ambassador of the brand, nor sponsored by or affiliated with them in any way.
 I answer this question only because so many of you ask me.